rob10campbell/PRoPS-colloids_setup/02-Simulating-waterDPD.md

 ## Next Steps

+*Background Reading:*<br>
+To learn more about how we use DPD simulations for colloidal gels, see [Viscosity measurement techniques in Dissipative Particle Dynamics](https://doi.org/10.1016/j.cpc.2015.05.027) (2017) <br>
+And for more background on DPD simulations in general, see [Dissipative particle dynamics: Bridging the gap between atomistic and mesoscopic simulation](https://doi.org/10.1063/1.474784) (1997)

+*Exploring HOOMD-blue's Capabilities:*<br>
 Now that you are familiar with using HOOMD-blue to run the `waterDPD.py` example, you can get more comfortable with HOOMD-blue's capabilities by working through the examples in the "[Introducing HOOMD-blue](https://github.com/glotzerlab/hoomd-examples/tree/master/00-Introducing-HOOMD-blue)" repository from HOOMD-blue's developers.
 <br>
 <br>